South Africa's Jermaine Seoposenwe makes goalscoring debut in Europe | Goal.com

 The South Africa international had been sidelined since arriving in Lithuania in April due to an injury she suffered in training with Gintra.

-To this end, the 25-year-old missed four games for the Lithuanian queens and could not feature in the recent USA friendly for South Africa.
+To this end, the 25-year-old missed four games for the Lithuanian queens although had a fine outing in the recent USA friendly for South Africa.

 Donning jersey no. 10, Seoposenwe, who was fully recovered from her injury, opened the scoring for the hosts five minutes into the game.